conan-io/docs/reference/config_files/artifacts.properties.rst

 artifacts.properties
 ====================

-This file is used to send custom headers in the PUT requests that :command:`conan upload` command does:
+This is a file in the Conan cache that is useful to define a set of key-value pairs that will be sent together with the packages uploaded in the :command:`conan upload` command.
+This information is sent as custom headers in the PUT request and, if the server has the capability, as `matrix params`_.

 **.conan/artifacts.properties**